 Cranston is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Rhode Island.
 With a population of 82,421 people and 17 constituent neighborhoods, Cranston is the second largest community in Rhode Island.

 Also of interest is that Cranston has more people living here who work in computers and math than 95% of the places in the US.

-Cranston is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Cranston is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The most common language spoken in Cranston is English.
 Other important languages spoken here include Spanish and Portuguese.